Life Insurance For Mums 2026 Prices

 Do mums need life insurance?

-Mums can benefit from life insurance because they have a greater chance of having a family to care for and are more likely to be a stay-at-home parent.
+Mums can benefit from life insurance because they are more likely to have a family to care for and to be stay-at-home parents.

 Is mums life insurance expensive?